Career and Technical Education Transformation (S.313) - Overview & Analysis

 • Funding reform.
 Calls for a sustainable, student-centered funding system that removes existing disincentives (particularly the tuition-based model that discourages sending schools from enrolling students in CTE) and supports program growth and innovation.

 • Adult CTE.
 Mandates the maintenance of a strong adult CTE system with robust continuing education pathways for upskilling, reskilling, and workforce development, connected seamlessly to secondary programs and regional workforce partners.
+(Updated in the House draft: the new Working Group is specifically charged with recommending how to fund and integrate adult CTE and how to ensure Adult Diploma Program participants have access to CTE programming.)

 The Good: